Edward-Zhou/easy-analysis/doc/easy-analysis-extension.md

 <li>For Chrome: <a href="https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo">Install Tampermonkey</a></li>
 <li>For Opera: <a href="https://addons.opera.com/en/extensions/details/violent-monkey/" rel="nofollow">Install Violentmonkey</a></li>
 <li>For Safari: <a href="http://ss-o.net/safari/extension/NinjaKit.safariextz" rel="nofollow">Install NinjaKit</a></li>
+<li>For IE, download IEExtension.zip in <a href="https://github.com/dream-365/easy-analysis/releases/tag/1.0" rel="nofollow">release page</a>, unzip the file, run “run-install.cmd” as Administrator</li>
 </ul>

 - Open Greasy Fork link: https://greasyfork.org/en/scripts/14666-easy-analysis-extension Click "Install this script" button on the page, follow the guidance to complete the installation in the Scipt Extension